TrinityCore/tc-wiki/database/335/world/creature_equip_template.md

 &nbsp;

 ### ItemID1
-This is the item number of the equipment used in the right hand from Item.dbc.
+This is the [Item ID](/files/DBC/335/item#id) of the equipment used in the right hand slot.
 &nbsp;

 ### ItemID2
-This is the item number of the equipment used in the left hand from Item.dbc.
+This is the [Item ID](/files/DBC/335/item#id) of the equipment used in the left hand slot.
 &nbsp;

 ### ItemID3
-This is the item number of the equipment used in the ranged slot from Item.dbc.
+This is the [Item ID](/files/DBC/335/item#id) of the equipment used in the ranged slot.
 &nbsp;

 ### VerifiedBuild